 Mr. Avery received his J.D., summa cum laude, from U.C.
 Hastings in 2009, where he graduated second in his class.
 While at Hastings, he served as a teaching assistant for Legal Writing, Moot Court, and Food & Drug Law.
-He also worked as a Production Editor on the Hastings Law Journal, and currently serves as President of the Journal's Alumni Board.
+He also worked as a Production Editor on the Hastings Law Journal, and served as President of the Journal's Alumni Board from 2017-2021.
 During law school, Mr. Avery served as a judicial extern for Justice Ming Chin of the Supreme Court of California, where he worked on a variety of criminal and civil matters.

 Mr. Avery is a prolific author and has received several awards recognizing his outstanding contributions to the academic literature, including the American Society for Pharmacy Law's 2011 Larry M. Simonsmeier Writing Award, the American Intellectual Property Law Association's 2009 Past President's Award and U.C.
 Hastings' 2009 Albert G. Evans Scholarship in Private Enterprise.
 He was also a finalist in the American Intellectual Property Law Association's 2008 Watson Writing Competition.
 His publications have been cited in amicus briefs filed with the U.S. Supreme Court, in court decisions, and in dozens of law review articles.